 There has been considerable talk about Sweden going cashless, but the situation on the ground shows that a vast majority of merchants continue accepting cash.
 So, this is one aspect you don’t have to worry about.

-When it comes to using your credit card in this country, it’s pretty much as good as it gets.
-And remember, Sweden uses the Swedish krona, not the euro.
+When it comes to using your credit card in this country, it’s pretty much as good as it gets; Visa and Mastercard are widely accepted, with American Express slightly behind.

 Depending on the card you use, you might end up paying different kinds of fees when you use it outside of the US.